Do I need a financial advisor?

-With your bank account growing, you may find yourself wondering the best way to save and allocate your money.
+Whether your bank account is growing because you got a promotion or you changed jobs (or both), you may find yourself wondering about the best way to save and allocate your money.

-Inheriting money can be a life changing event with many decisions to make.
-You may also want to consider how you can carry on the legacy and values of the deceased or make sure the new funds enrich your life instead of burdening it.
+Inheriting money can be a life-changing event, leaving you with many decisions to make, such as how to carry on the legacy of the deceased and how to ensure the new funds enrich your life instead of burdening it.